CathedralCode/Builder/README.md

 ### Loop through Tables

-Handy for updating classes to new version etc… And for many tables a lot less painfull then 3 lines of code per tables :)
+Handy for updating classes to new version etc… And for many tables a lot less painful then 3 lines of code per tables :)

 Use BuilderManager: